From Washington State to Miami, Florida: Lolita’s Story

 Since Lolita the orca’s brutal capture off the coast of Seattle in 1970, she has been kept in a tank that is illegal based upon the Animal Plant Health Inspection Service (APHIS) standards for size requirements.
 Lolita is approximately 21 feet long and 7,000 pounds.
 Her tank is 20 feet deep at the deepest point and a mere 12 feet deep around the edges.
 The pool is only 35 feet by 80 feet wide, with a large concrete training platform in the center.
 In the wild, orca pods are known to swim around 100 miles per day.

 In spite of the fact, orcas are one of the most social animals on Earth, remaining with their family pods for life, Lolita has not seen another of her species since 1980.
 Instead, she is housed with four dolphins, performing two shows per day.
 The tank has little to no shade from the blistering Miami sun.

 Miami Seaquarium’s care of Lolita is the focus of two current court cases: Animal Legal Defense Fund.

 This video offers a look into Lolita’s life, made by top orca researcher, Dr. Ingrid Visser:

 Returning Her to the Wild:

 Many well intentioned people doubt that Lolita can be safely returned to Puget Sound.
 Some of the world’s top orca researchers and past releases of cetaceans show that captive animals can almost always be successfully reintroduced to their habitats.

-You can help, write letters, make phone calls, attend demonstrations/protests, and attract media attention!
-We encourage you to also check out the 2013 hit documentary Blackfish highlighting the wrongs of the orca captivity industry.
+You can help, write letters, make phone calls, and attend peaceful demonstrations!
+We encourage you to also check out the 2013 award-winning documentary Blackfish highlighting the inherent wrongs of the orca captivity industry.
 You can also view the 2003 documentary Lolita: Slave to Entertainment, linked below.